PraveenMalethia/IceCream/readme.md

 - http://127.0.0.1:8000/admin

-Create dummy products to test the API
+Create dummy products to test the API or you can load the dummy data from db.json file

+using

+ - `python manage.py loaddata db.json`

 Hit API endpoint to buy ice cream from truck with payload